fengyuanchen/viewerjs/README.md

 - Default: `'body'`
 - An element or a valid selector for [Document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)

-The container to put the viewer in modal mode.
+Container to place the viewer in the modal mode.

 > Only available when the `inline` option is set to `false`.